fiatjaf/washer/README.rst

 License
 -------

-This tool is licensed in the same way as Whoosh, as long as it complies with requirements from the other two dependencies, Click and blessings.
+This tool is licensed in the same way as Whoosh, as long as it complies with requirements from the other two dependencies, click and blessings.